anicolson/DeepXi/README.md

 Current networks
 -----
+The following networks are **causal**.
+This is facilitated by using unidirectional recurrent cells, causal convlutional kernels, and layer normalisation that does not consider future time-frames (`frame-wise layer normalisation`).

+**Deep Xi-TCN**

-**Deep Xi-TCN**: [[2]](https://ieeexplore.ieee.org/document/9066933) The full model comprises of 2 million parameters, utilises 40 bottlekneck blocks, and has a maximum dilation rate of 16.
-This provides a contextual field of approximately 8 seconds.
+Deep Xi utilising a temporal convolutional network (TCN) was proposed in [[2]](https://ieeexplore.ieee.org/document/9066933).
+It uses bottleneck residual blocks and a cyclic dilation rate.
+The network comprises of approximately 2 million parameters and has a contextual field of approximately 8 seconds.
+The configuration of `tcn-1a` is as follows:
 ```
 d_model=256
 n_blocks=40